 “If, for example, a business needs a quick decision, flexible solutions, a fast turnaround of cash, and has assets which can be used as security – then Reward fits the bill perfectly.”

 With Reward’s Business Finance product, companies can borrow between £50k and £3m for up to two years.
 Instead of capital repayments, companies pay monthly interest.
 At the end of the term there is the option to pay off the loan or renew it under a new agreement.

-With our Invoice Finance Plus, as well as releasing money tied up in unpaid invoices, we can also look at other company assets.
+With our Asset Based Solutions, as well as releasing money tied up in unpaid invoices, we can also look at other company assets.
 So, if a business wants to borrow more we can lend more.